out of balance?

 - You get to know different styles of Meditations and Meditation techniques, so that you have clarity about what type of Meditation is for you

-- You will be able to build up a regular Meditation practise with the help of our library which contains all the meditations that we have done so far
+You will be able to build up a regular Meditation practise with the help of like minded people and also my free resources fo r

-Here is your perfect opportunity to dive into the world of Mindfulness Meditation and find out whether it is something for you, even if you don't have too much time for it or have a busy always changing schedule.
+This is your perfect opportunity to dive into the world of Mindfulness Meditation and find out whether it is something for you.
+Even if you don't have too much time or have a busy always changing schedule.

 I guide you into deep relaxation, followed by breath or body awareness to let go of the day and calm down the mind.
 Then we go either on a little journey or visualisation, or do some mantra or affirmation work.
-In this way you will get to experience different types and techniques of Meditation.
-You can dive into it as often and as deep as you like.
+In this way you will get to experience different types and techniques of meditation.

-The monthly membership renews itself on the date of your start and will cost you just NZD 19.50 per month.
+The monthly membership renews itself on the date of your start and will cost you just NZD 39 per month (instead of $15 per session at the door).
 You can leave anytime, just flick us an email and it is done.
-Even if you decide to pause and come back at another point in your life, you will again have access to all the Meditations on the platform.
+Even if you decide to pause and come back at another point in your life, you are more than welcome to do so.

 A HUGE warm welcome and congrats.

-I am so happy you found us and this course.
+I am so happy you found me and this course.

 We have set up this Academy and the courses for you to learn, relax and grow.
 To share our path, the experiences, and the knowledge we have collected on the way.